 Surfshark’s Camouflage Mode basically masks your internet traffic and prevents your ISP and anyone else from spying on you.
 Although this feature is advertised as a “mode”, there is no option available inside the app to toggle on or off.

-The IP masking feature of Surfshark VPN is pretty self-explanatory.
+The IP masking feature of the Surfshark VPN is pretty self-explanatory.
 This feature masks your original IP address and basically allows you to spoof both your identity and geographical location.